lsst-it/ittn-025/index.rst

 - First Floor
 - Second Floor

-The following documentation illustrates both the copper and fiber optic connections installed both in the first and second floor of the new office building.
+The following documentation illustrates both copper and fiber optic connections installed both in the first and second floor of the new office building.

-It is worth mentioning that all the fiber optic connections that are fed with a signal in the technical rooms all come from the data center located in rack A1.
+It is worth mentioning that all fiber optic connections that are fed with a signal in the technical rooms all come from the data center located in rack A1.

-After several meeting and conversations, a consensus was made with the team that each office will support from 6 to 4 data point connections.
+After several meetings and conversations, a consensus was made with the team that each office will support up to 6 data point connections.

-There are some areas that are considered to be exceptions, these areas include the visiting room and the Rubin Observatory control room.
+There are some areas that are considered to be exceptions of course, these areas include the visiting room and the Rubin Observatory control room.
 Both of these areas have the largest amount of data points both mounted on the floor and walls.

 All of these network data points are illustrated in the diagram below.

 Please note that these network points are mixed, what this actually means is that these points are not predefined and set to be either data or VoIP.
 This will depend directly on the requirements made by the staff and the switch's configuration.

-These data points were set up and installed bases on an initial drawing that was submitted and approved.
+These data points were set up and installed based on an initial drawing that was submitted and approved.

-This documentation will illustrate, the various network points and its locations, these include walls, ceilings and the floor itself.
+This documentation will illustrate, the various network points along with its locations which include: floors, walls and ceilings.

-The data points for the access points were delivered by the network engineer and at the same time from an optimal signal monitoring program.
+The data points locations for the AP's or access points were delivered by the network engineer who used an optimal signal monitoring program to determine this.

-When the construction of the building was finished, some of these network points that were installed had undergone some modifications both by requests and by locations that required a change.
+When the construction of the building was finished, some of these network points that were already installed had undergone some modifications both by requests from personnel and by locations that required a change.

-For both the first and second floor all the network points located in these areas reach their corresponding technical room.
+For both the first and second floor all network points located in these areas reach their corresponding technical room.

 For each of these technical rooms, IT considered installing both 48 single-mode and 48 multi-mode optical fibers in an optical terminal that is located in the upper part of the pedestal rack for each one of these technical rooms.